Cointreau - A French Orange-Flavored Liqueur

 If you want to know more about this category of orange liqueur in general, you can read about Triple Sec here.

-Cointreau and Curaçao
+Cointreau vs. Curaçao

 Curaçao got its name from the Caribbean island of Curaçao, part of the ABC islands.
 Spanish sailors found the island and brought oranges with them because they wanted to make use of the Caribbean sun.